How to Brine Beer Can Chicken

 Step 1: Equipment

-A few words of wisdom on brining — best to do it in a gallon zip lock bag, dig?
+A few words of wisdom on how to brine beer can chicken — best to do it in a gallon zip lock bag, dig?

 Double bag it, you don’t want a leak.
 A plastic container will work too.
 Another thing to note: This is one of those recipes that you can use an extra pair of hands with…especially when it’s time to pour the brine into a plastic bag.
 Finally, there is something about storing brine in a metal container can give you weird, metallic off-flavors.
 So ideally you want a plastic container, that you can seal up tight.